Popular Performance Core Curriculum

 The Private Lesson is individualized and tailored to the level, background, and needs of each student.
 It stresses a solid foundation in technical skills and covers a wide range of literature.
 Private study includes studio classes which provide students an opportunity to perform for their peers in an informal setting.

-Academy Choir is a requirement for all Voice majors and is open to all students.
-The choir participates in numerous concerts during the year, performing works from a diverse range of styles, time periods and composers.
+Choir is a requirement for all first-year pop majors and is open to all students.
+The choir participates in numerous concerts during the year, performing works from a diverse range of styles, time periods, and composers.

 This course explores the skills and concepts fundamental to live sound reinforcement and audio recording.
 Students will be introduced to gain levels, I/O (inputs and outputs), cabling and monitoring, PA systems, basic microphone designs and application, sound reflection and room treatments, digital audio interfaces, DAWs, audio plugins, mixing, mastering, and various audio file formats.